-The Thinking Behind a Successful ERP Implementation
+The Stages of a Successful ERP Implementation Plan

 - The Big Bang